debelopumento/weather-chart/README.md

 Then open [http://localhost:3000/](http://localhost:3000/)

 ## Tenical
-* The front end of the app is built with React, Redux and D3.
 * The data of historical weather is from [Wunderground](http://wunderground.com).

-Client Side development of the app is in React and Redux.
+* Client Side development of the app is in React and Redux.
 Graph is rendered with D3.js.

 ### Unit Test
 To run unit test